gzhai001/gzhai001.github.io/_pages/about.md

   - /about.html
 ---

 I am Guocong Zhai, graduated from Old Dominion University in 2024, supervised by Dr. Kun Xie.
 I am currently working at the National University of Singapore as a research fellow and will join Southwest Jiaotong University in 2025.
 My research focuses on traffic safety, mobility behavior, and traffic resilience.
-Please feel free to contact me at gzhai@mus.edu.sg.
+Please feel free to contact me at gzhai@nus.edu.sg.

 Recent Research
 ======